hs950559/coryrylan.com/_posts/2015-11-17-angular-2-observable-data-services.md

 In our service we hold onto a Observer as a private property on our service.
 A Observer instance is generated when creating a new Observable and subscribing to it.
 The Observer allows us to push new values down our Observable data stream.
 Calling `next()` will push a new value to all subscribers of the Observable stream.
+One side note, if you are familiar with RxJS you can use <a href="https://github.com/Reactive-Extensions/RxJS/blob/master/doc/gettingstarted/subjects.md" target="_blank">Subjects</a> if you would like.
+For this tutorial we will stick to plain Observables.

 <pre class="language-typescript">
 <code>